thetechdog/notarrayless-tictactoe/README.md

 # NotArrayless Tic-Tac-Toe
 "I can't believe it's Not Arrayless Tic-Tac-Toe"
 # What is it?
 A 2 player Tic-Tac-Toe game written in Java.
-It's mostly a terminal game, but it does use a few graphical elements that can be easily replaced to make it a fully fledged terminal game.
+It's mostly a terminal game, but it does use swing for some stuff that can easily be replaced to make it a fully fledged terminal game.
 It is also more or less a Java version of my older project, Arrayless Tic-Tac-Toe.
 # Why the name?
 Because unlike my other project, this one is not arrayless.
 Which means that it does use arrays.